gielisg/OpenAPIContactEmails/aspnetcore/README.md

 # IO.Swagger - ASP.NET Core 2.0 Server

-Manages the emails used to contact Contacts.
+Manages the emails used to contact a Contact.

 ## Run